Rob Key: Youth and early career

 Key played his first matches for Kent's second eleven in 1995, at the age of sixteen.
-He remained a regular in the second team throughout the 1996 season and first half of the 1997 season, by which time he had hit his first two centuries for a Kent representative side; an unbeaten 146 against Essex's second team, and an unbeaten 139 against Glamorgan's seconds.
+He remained a regular in the second team throughout the 1996 season and first half of the 1997 season, by which time he had hit his first two centuries for a Kent representative team; an unbeaten 146 against Essex's second team, and an unbeaten 139 against Glamorgan's seconds.

 Following on from those performances, Key joined the England Under-17 squad for the International Youth Tournament, which was being held in Bermuda.
-Key's growing reputation as a batsman was greatly enhanced by his performances in this tournament, where he finished with the second highest batting average of anyone at the tournament, scoring 184 runs at an average of 48.
+Key's growing reputation as a batsman was greatly enhanced by his performances in this tournament, where he finished with the second highest batting average of anyone at the tournament, scoring 184 runs at an average of 46.
 Key's performances helped England win the tournament by a single point from Ireland's Under-17s.

 Key returned to England for two matches with Kent's second team, before joining up with England's Under-19s for a youth Test series against Zimbabwe's under-19s.
 In the three Test series, Key made two half-centuries, earning himself a place in the squad for the 1998 Under-19 Cricket World Cup in South Africa.
 Batting at the top of the order throughout, Key scored a total of 206 runs as England won the tournament, with his best performance coming in the defeat to India, where Key scored 57.

 Following a first-class debut against Middlesex at the beginning of the 1998 season, in which Key scored 15, he proceeded to play a near-complete season.
 He scored his first first-class century against Durham, scoring 101 in an innings victory.
 He added a second century (115) against Nottinghamshire, before rejoining the England under-19 squad for the series against Pakistan under-19s.
 He struggled in the one-day series, scoring just 36 runs in three matches, but finished as the top run-scorer in the youth Tests; with 377 at an average of 62.83.